Lordstown to Sell Ohio Plant to Foxconn in $280 Million Deal

 Racing to Production

-The company ousted Steve Burns, its founder and chief executive officer, in June over misstatements he made about Endurance orders.
-The company has repeatedly warned that its status as a going concern is in doubt less than a year after merging with a special purpose acquisition company, or SPAC, to go public.
+The company ousted Steve Burns, its founder and CEO, in June over misstatements he made about Endurance orders.
+Lordstown has repeatedly warned that its status as a going concern is in doubt less than a year after merging with a special purpose acquisition company to go public.

 Burns’s successor, Ninivaggi, said in an interview last month that he was looking for partners to help the company take full advantage of a plant that was once the Mahoning Valley’s biggest industrial employer.
 He added he was exploring all options to raise money.